Dickcissels, like this one atop rattlesnake master, can be heard calling at MPF’s Drovers’ prairie. Photo: Bruce Schuette

-Located in Pettis County approximately 10 miles south of Sedalia, this 80 acre site is named for the cattle drovers who historically came through the region.
-The property was saved by MPF in 1981.
+Located in Pettis County approximately 10 miles south of Sedalia, this 80-acre site is named for the cattle drovers who historically came through the region.
+The property was purchased by MPF in 1981.

-Drovers' Prairie is a key part of the Grasslands Coalition's Hi Lonesome Focus Area.
-It is approximately two miles southwest of Paint Brush Prairie Conservation Area (314 acres) and four miles northwest of Hi Lonesome Prairie Conservation Area (627 acres).
+Drovers’ Prairie is part of the Cole Camp Prairies Conservation Opportunity Area and the Cole Camp Important Bird Area.
+Drovers’ Prairie is also a stop along the Great Missouri Birding Trail.
+It is approximately one mile south of MPF’s Friendly Prairie, two miles southwest of Paint Brush Prairie Conservation Area (314 acres), and four miles northwest of Hi Lonesome Prairie Conservation Area (627 acres).

 Drovers Prairie is located in Pettis County on NW 101 Road, about 12 miles south of Sedalia.
 From Highway 65, take Highway 52 west 1 mile to Hoffman Road (NW 101 Road).
 Proceed south ¼ mile to the parking area on the right.
 By GPS, N38 32.018 W93 17.483 (in decimal degrees, 38.53363 -93.29138).